thrinadhp/newmaven/README.md

-Changes done for demo u can check now
+Changes done for demo purpose u can check now